 The storyteller toolkit talks about setting up fun ways to gain XP too – this can be through fights, but it can also be through doing cool things and solving puzzles or traps.
 There’s tips for setting difficulty and how to set up interesting puzzles and traps as well.

 There can be a lot of nuance involved when playing tabletop RPGs with kids, from the extra bits of patience required for handling some extra wild shenanigans from your players to making the setting and story engaging for players that are into WAY different stories and interests than you.
 The storyteller toolkit that comes with Little but Fierce helps to overcome some of that learning curve and give a heads up on some methods to handle – making a game accessible to kids involves the GM being able to use these tools too.

 Little but Fierce is a well-written and thorough tabletop RPG that is true to the heart of D&D 5e but with language and tools specifically aimed at children.
 The character sheet is intuitive and easy to reference at a quick glance, the writing is not only age-appropriate but age-focused, and there’s attention paid to the GM side as well.
 For anyone wanting to start D&D with their kids, this is a great game to that kick off and use as a solid introduction to tabletop gaming in general.

 Where to find a copy of Little but Fierce:

 Little but Fierce can be found here on DriveThruRPG!

-Please let me know in the comments if you have any questions, try the game because of this post, or have played this game before!
+Please let me know in the comments if you have any questions, have tried Little but Fierce because of this post, or have played Little but Fierce before!